piotrpsz/rs-sqlite/README.md

 # How to use
 We create a handle to a database object by calling <b>SQLite::new()</b>.<br>

-### Create database in-memory
+### Database in-memory
-You can create a database in your computer's memory:<br>
+You can create an SQLite object which the database will store in your computer's memory:<br>
 ```asciidoc
     let mut db = SQLite::new()
         .in_memory();
 ```

-### Create database on disk
+### Database on disk
-You can also create it on your computer's hard drive:
+You can create an SQLite object which the database will store on  your computer's hard drive:
 ```asciidoc
     let mut db = SQLite::new()
         .file("/Users/piotr/example.sqlite");